PG188/ModernMobility/ROS/readME.txt

+Current files:
+node_test_1 is a package that contains the incomplete implementations for the nodes that will perform motor control and communication with the arduino connected to the ultrasound sensors

 This directory is for files related for ROS applications.

+ROS PI SETUP:
 Set up
 1) Download SD Card Formatter:https://www.sdcard.org/downloads/formatter_4/
 2) Download Win32DiskImager: https://sourceforge.net/projects/win32diskimager/